grpc/test-infra/README.md

 control plane.
 The client pod in the proxied case also includes an Envoy [sidecar](containers/runtime/sidecar/).

+[Prometheus](config/prometheus/README.md) is required to monitor CPU and memory utilization in PSM benchmarks.

 [Examples](config/samples/templates/psm/README.md) of proxied and proxyless tests are now available.